opencv/opencv/doc/js_tutorials/js_gui/js_video_display/js_video_display.markdown

 Goal
 ----

--   Learn to capture video from Camera and display it.
+-   Learn to capture video from a camera and display it.

 Capture video from camera
 -------------------------

-Often, we have to capture live stream with camera.
+Often, we have to capture live stream with a camera.
 In OpenCV.js, we use [WebRTC](https://webrtc.org/) and HTML canvas element to implement this.
-Let's capture a video from the camera (either an in-built camera of your laptop or a usb camera is ok), convert it into grayscale video and display it.
-Just a simple task to get started.
+Let's capture a video from the camera(built-in or a usb), convert it into grayscale video and display it.

-To capture a video, you need to add some HTML elements in the web.
+To capture a video, you need to add some HTML elements to the web page.
 - a &lt;video&gt; to display video from camera directly
 - a &lt;canvas&gt; to transfer video to canvas ImageData frame-by-frame
 - another &lt;canvas&gt; to display the video OpenCV.js gets

-Fisrt, we use WebRTC navigator.mediaDevices.getUserMedia to get the media stream.
+First, we use WebRTC navigator.mediaDevices.getUserMedia to get the media stream.
 @code{.js}
 let video = document.getElementById("video"); // video is the id of video tag navigator.mediaDevices.getUserMedia({ video: true, audio: false })